Kennedy

 Interviewees

-Thus far, Blackbird Pictures has interviewed more than 100 people across the United States for Kennedy.
+Blackbird Pictures interviewed more than 70 people across the United States for Kennedy.
 They include:

 • Kathleen Kennedy Townsend (niece to President John F. Kennedy)